 10 Useful Tips for Your Overnight Bus Trip

-An overnight bus runs through the night, on routes lasting six hours and more.
+An overnight bus runs through the night on routes lasting six hours and more.
 Hopping on a red-eye bus features many advantages, but to fully enjoy the experience, you need to be well prepared.
-As your bus booking experts, we’ve gathered 10 useful tips, so that your first experience on a sleeper bus feels like you’re a seasoned traveler.
-Read on, we’ll tell you everything.
+As your bus booking experts, we’ve gathered 10 helpful tips so that your first experience on a sleeper bus will feel like you’re a seasoned traveler.
+Read on.
+We’ll tell you everything.

 Why take an overnight bus?

 The advantage of opting for the night bus service is that you won’t miss out on your first day off!
 So, even if you’ve planned a short vacation, you’ll be getting the most out of your time away.
-Taking an overnight bus means you can leave right after work ends and sleep through the night, as you’re traveling.
+Taking an overnight bus means you can leave right after work and sleep through the night while traveling.
 Of course, it takes a little bit of getting used to, but once you master sleeping on a bus, you’ll be ready to take on anything.

 Not only is the sleeper bus service usually affordable, but it’s also usually cheaper than driving, hopping on a plane or taking a train.
 It’s also a great way to save money on accommodation.
 You’ll save the price of a hotel every time you hop on an overnight sleeper bus… Not a small feat!

 Overnight buses are much more convenient than planes, trains and automobiles for several reasons:

 - There is no need to limit the liquids and gels you bring.
 You can even keep your toothbrush handy.

 - No need to get there hours ahead of time.
 You can arrive at the bus station 20 to 30 minutes before departure.

 - No distractions while you’re snoozing, such as turbulence or meal service.
 Peace and quiet all night long.